ABackerNINI/ascan/README.md

 ## Future Work

-1. Develop to work with multi-directory projects.
+1. Support multi-directory projects.
 2. Support files with other extension, such as `.hpp`.
-3. Support files that contain spaces.
+3. Support files that contain spaces in their names.

 ## LICENSE